 Where can I find free sheet music with simple songs to play on the piano?

 Many beginner-level piano songs are pretty simple so if the song doesn't exist in simplified sheet music then there is probably no version of that song that exists at all without complex chords or rhythms.
 In this case, try asking on our forum or on Reddit where people might be able to help with your request.

-Is it better to learn by ear?
+Is it better to learn to play songs by ear?

 Beginners should not try to learn a song by ear before they have the basics of piano under their belt.
 This means being able to read sheet music and play simple songs without too much trouble.
 Once you reach that stage then ear training can be very useful because it will help you become more familiar with chords, melodies, and patterns.

-Can I improvise my own music?
+Can I improvise my own piano music?